pm-cui/voltageFaultInjection/README.md

 ### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to STM32's JP6
 - Rise time: ~6 microseconds, Fall time: ~6 microseconds

-### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to STM32's JP6 w ST-Link connected to laptop
+### Driver MOSFET, Connected to PG1 and NG1, using 220 Ohms resistor, Connected to 3v3 with JP6's jumper attached
 - Rise time: ~10 microseconds, Fall time: ~10 microseconds

 ## To Do:
 ### Raspberry Pi Pico
-- Glitch timing from user input is not yet accurate as of now.
-Will work on it after getting a glitch correctly.
-For now, I have to manually change the timing of the glitch.
-- Probably will have to run some calculations on how many cycles the GPIO Pins should be asserted for
+- Add a function to convert the glitch duration in ns to number of cycles
+- Pass the values to PIO to utilize for glitching
 - Nested for loop is available.
 4 Registers can be used: OSR, ISR, x, y
-- Implement a 1s delay between glitches by using pull(asm), sm.put(), time.sleep.

 ### STM32 Nucleo-F103RB
 - Figure out the locations of the capacitors and consider removing them
-- Desolder or look into ways to bypass the capacitors on the STM to induce a much faster voltage drop.
+- Desolder the capacitors on the STM to induce a much faster voltage drop.

 ### MOFSET
-- Verify if the connections are correct
+- No changes to be made as of now.

+### Driver MOSFET
+- Check connections and find out why the rise and fall time increases significantly when connected to the P&N MOSFET

 ## Future Goals
 - Dump the STM32's memory to terminal using VFI.